20 Mar The National Disability Insurance Scheme (NDIS) and how a Psychologist fits within the NDIS?

 Often for me, I first reach out to one of my closest friends.
 This would be someone with that established a level of trust going back years now.
 This was established (and often tested as most human relationships are over years!) by the both of us sharing countless stresses and anxiety-provoking situations, that ultimately required one another to feel some degree of vulnerability.

 These moments, created trust and friendship.
 It allows one another to experience and learns that we have created a safe space to share difficult times with one another – without judgement.

-Often talking to friends and family can result in feeling frustration, disappointment or hurt.
+Often talking to friends and family can result in feeling frustrated, disappointed or hurt.
 Without the friend or family member intentionally responding in such as way though.
 This also has happened to me, which is super important to add.
 Often family or friends do not know the best way to react to someone sharing news or information.
 Perhaps this individual is triggered or does not feel comfortable sitting with this level of distress and therefore responds in a matter that feels dismissive.
 Whatever the situation, as psychologists we know the importance of reaching out for professional help.
-We need to have a safe space to share our thoughts, feelings, potentially maladaptive or dysfunctional behaviours without judgement.
+We need to have a safe space to share our thoughts, feelings, and potentially maladaptive or dysfunctional behaviours without judgement.

 Our psychologists are skilled in listening.
 We are trained to challenge clients when beneficial, in a safe setting that does not result in feeling threatened or dismissed.
-If you want to book an appointment with one of our experienced psychologists, please fill our online contact form and we will reach out to you shortly.
+If you want to book an appointment with one of our experienced psychologists, please fill out our online contact form and we will reach out to you shortly.

-To improve life satisfaction and to lead a happier life, it is important to explore evidence-based treatment approaches to improve both mental health and physical health.
-It is an important topic that should be discussed often within families, friendship groups, and at workplace settings.
+To improve life satisfaction and lead a happier life, it is important to explore evidence-based treatment approaches to improve both mental health and physical health.
+It is an important topic that should be discussed often within families, friendship groups, and workplace settings.